Top 5 Nutritional Benefits of Chicken Broth

 1) Improve Digestion

-Chicken broth helps because it’s full of glutamine.
+Chicken broth supports gut health because it contains glutamine.
 Glutamine helps repair holes in the gut lining so that it can once again become impermeable.
-This not only enhances digestion, but also boosts your immune system.
+This not only enhances digestion, but supports your immune system.

 2) Protect Your Joints

-Because of the natural collagen in chicken broth, eating or drinking it regularly can help restore cartilage in and around the bones.
-Chicken broth can ease joint pain that comes from getting older.
+Because of the naturally-occurring collagen and gelatin in chicken broth, eating or drinking it regularly can support joint pain that comes from getting older.

-Joint pain caused by conditions like arthritis can also benefit from daily doses of chicken broth, which also contains gelatin.
-Gelatin is the building block of strong, healthy bones, which can take pressure off the joints.
+Gelatin can take pressure off the joints.
 It’s also what acts as the cushion between bones, making it a great addition to your diet.

 3) Clear Skin

-Collagen is the most important nutrient for skin elasticity.
+Chicken broth contains collagen and collagen is one of the most important nutrient for skin elasticity.
 It’s is the primary structural protein of your skin, and is responsible for its plump, firm, youthful appearance.
 When collagen begins to break down because of aging or environmental toxin exposure, signs of premature aging like fine lines and wrinkles begin to appear.

-Other essential vitamins and minerals concentrated in bones, including zinc, are important for fighting acne and maintaining clear skin.
+Zinc is a mineral found concentrated in bones.
+It’s an important component for fighting acne and supporting healthy skin.
 One study showed that zinc has the ability to reduce the activity of P. acnes, which is the bacteria on the skin that can cause breakouts.

-Lastly, chicken broth contains glycosaminoglycans, which are molecules found in the skin’s dermis, along with collagen and elastin.
+In addition to collagen and zinc, chicken broth contains glycosaminoglycans, which are molecules found in the skin’s dermis along with elastin.
 Their role is to fill the space between collagen and elastin to keep skin plump and supple.

 4) Improved Sleep

-Magnesium, which is found in chicken broth, is known as the relaxation mineral.
+Chicken broth contains Magnesium, which is known as the relaxation mineral.
 It’s required for over 300 enzymatic processes in the body, including synthesizing proteins, transmitting nerve signals and relaxing the muscles.
-All of these functions can help improve sleep latency and quality.
+All of these functions may promote better sleep.

 5) Healthy Immune System

-Turns out there’s actually something to having chicken soup while fighting off a cold or flu.
 Researchers found that the amino acids released when making chicken broth reduced inflammation in the respiratory system and improved digestion.
-These compounds can even help heal disorders like allergies and asthma.
+These compounds may positively affect disorders like allergies and asthma.

 The Benefits of Homemade vs. Store-Bought